Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Results and Discussion

 \subsubsection{WETH NetFlow}

-For WETH NetFlow, the analysis shows a discontinuity at the threshold of \(-291,928.65\), with a confidence interval that does not include 0.
-The entirely negative confidence interval confirms a statistically significant decline in NetFlow from CEX to DEX after the FTX collapse.
-This result supports our hypothesis that the event led to a noticeable shift in user trust from CEX to DEX.
+NetFlow analysis shows a discontinuity at the threshold of $-291,928.65$, with a confidence interval that does not include 0.
+The entirely negative confidence interval confirms a statistically significant decline in NetFlow from CEX to DEX after the FTX collapse (Figure \ref{fig:netflow_rdd}).
+This evidence supports our hypothesis of trust migration from centralized to decentralized platforms following exchange failures.